Coinberry/slate/source/index.html.md

 This REST API follow the JsonAPI specification.
 You can find out more about this on the [official page](http://jsonapi.org/).

-The examples contain shell (curl) and javascript (node) example requests.
+The examples contain javascript (node) example requests.

 # Users